 Influenza virus vaccine, h1n1, inactivated Side Effects

-Some side effects of influenza virus vaccine, h1n1, inactivated may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+It is possible that some side effects of influenza virus vaccine, h1n1, inactivated may not have been reported.
+These can be reported to the FDA here.
+Always consult a healthcare professional for medical advice.

 For the Consumer